aineko-dev/aineko/docs/developer_guide/concepts.md

 ## Dataset

 A Dataset is an abstraction for a buffer for data that you can define producers and consumers for.
 Producers write data to a dataset, while consumers read data from the dataset.
-It is analogous to a **pub-sub topic or channel**.
-In the current version of aineko, it is a **Kafka Topic,** but in future, other implementations of message channels could be pluggable too.
+It's analogous to a **pub-sub topic or channel**.
+In the current version of aineko, it's a **Kafka Topic,** but in future, other implementations of message channels could be pluggable too.

 ## Node